canmom/vector/VECTOR-ch11.md

 So that's CHIASMUS's other mother, Eledone.
 Not much resemblance.
 Most likely how she wanted it.

 CORAL does not like this at all.
-But if she's to have a chance at finding OPHANIM...

-She turns to the Engineer.
+She slumps in her seat, turns her head to the Engineer.
 "Before we go to the mountains...
 I have an appointment to keep.
 Information to help us get started.
 Can you take us south?"

 Cirrina raises an eyebrow, but does not object.
-She says some instructions to 'Zygo', and the craft catapults itself into the air, straight upwards.
+She passes the instructions to 'Zygo', and the craft catapults itself into the air, straight upwards.
 The town falls away, a circle of speckled fire... and with a massive 'whump', the central furnace gives way as its foundations dissolve.

 CORAL can almost imagine she can already see the burning not-human corpses.
 Not yet, right?
-Not yet.
+Surely not yet.

 The jet turns away, and the image is gone.
 In one day, she's killed... how many people?
 Nobody will ever know.

-And she's only begun.
+And she's barely begun.
 Let NEMATODE witness this horror.
 Let her know what's coming...

 ---

-ANTEATER sits in the holding cell, eyes pointedly open.
+ANTEATER sits in the holding cell, eyes pointedly open, still not entirely sure he's alive.
 He dare not close them.
 The images will come, again... the burning, melting corpses, corpses that never lived; the souls of metal, made flesh.

+Horrifying, yes?
+But that's not why he's afraid.
+Something about them is... enticing.

 The Investigator closes her pen with a snap.
 "Thank you, ANTEATER.
 A very thorough account.
 And despite all that... you want to become an Engineer?"